multiOTP/multiotp/readme_5.3.0.0.txt

                         using Enigma, a php folder is now included in the multiOTP folder
-                   FIX: multiOTPOptions registry entry is now useless 2018-02-21 5.1.0.4 ENH: Credential Provider registry entries are used if available 2018-02-19 5.1.0.3 Expired AD/LDAP password support
+                   FIX: multiOTPOptions registry entry is now useless 2018-02-21 5.1.0.4 ENH: Credential Provider registry entries are used if available 2018-02-19 5.1.0.3 FIX: Better unicode handling, multibyte fonctions used when needed (mb_strtolower(), ...)
-                   multiOTP Credential Provider (for Windows) improvements
+                   ENH: Expired AD/LDAP password support
-                     (user@domain.name UPN support, default domain name supported and displayed, SMS request link) "force_no_prefix_pin" option for devices (for example if the device is a computer with multiOTP credential Provider and AD/LDAP synced password) Better unicode handling, multibyte fonctions used when needed (mb_strtolower(), ...)
+                   ENH: multiOTP Credential Provider (for Windows) improvements (user@domain.name UPN support, default domain name supported and displayed, SMS request link)
-2017-11-04 5.0.5.6 Better FreeRADIUS 3.x documentation
+                   ENH: "force_no_prefix_pin" option for devices (for example if the device is a computer with multiOTP credential Provider and AD/LDAP synced password) 2017-11-04 5.0.5.6 Better FreeRADIUS 3.x documentation
                    New radius tag prefix configuration option
                    New multiple groups device option